What is Safe Crossings Foundation?

 Safe Crossings Foundation provides the primary funding for the Safe Crossings Program.
 The Safe Crossings Program is managed and operated by Providence Hospice of Seattle.
 The Program counselors are employees of the Providence Hospice of Seattle, but collaborate closely with Safe Crossings Foundation on program direction, resource allocation, and raising public awareness of the need for grief counseling for children.

 Safe Crossings Foundation relies solely upon charitable gifts from the community to fund the grief counseling services provided by the Safe Crossings Program, The Healing Center and Art with Heart.
 Volunteer opportunities with Safe Crossings Foundation include participating on various committees and helping with fund-raising special events.
-To find out more, please call us at 206-652-4723 or send an email to firstname.lastname@example.org.
+To find out more, please contact us at 206.652.4723 or firstname.lastname@example.org.